 Allison V. Bishop, CPA is a financial coach in Portland, Maine.
 She began her financial coaching practice in 2015, after seeing a real need for unbiased personal financial advice during her twenty years as a CPA.
 She provides individual financial coaching and informational workshops, as well as employer-sponsored financial wellness programming.
 She blogs about whatever personal finance topics are on her mind at allisonbishop.com.

-Maria MacDougal is a College Access Counselor at FAME, one of Maine Jump$tart’s foundational partners and sponsors.
+Maria is a College Access Counselor at FAME, a champion of financial literacy, and a lover of writing, hockey, and baking.
+She lives in the greater Portland, ME area with her partner, bonus kid and fluffy cat Ophelia.
 Maria’s guest blog posts for Maine Jump$tart are reposted with permission from her personal blog, Munchies, Money, and Mumblings.

 When Maine Jump$tart (thanks to its President, Mary Dyer) told me that they wanted to repurpose my blog I was all at once honored, excited, and curious.
 The honor and excitement are obvious, but the curious part might need some explanation.
 I was curious because at first I felt so far removed from that year (2014) when I blogged about personal finance for the Portland Press Herald.
 I mean, a lot has changed in my life since then.